 1. A 19th Century Classic - any book published between 1800 and 1899.
 The Moonstone - Wilkie Collins (1868).
 I've been meaning to read this book ever since I fell in love with The Woman in White, so may as well do it in 2017!

 2. A 20th Century Classic - any book published between 1900 and 1967.
 Just like last year, all books MUST have been published at least 50 years ago to qualify.
 The only exception is books written at least 50 years ago, but published later, such as posthumous publications.
-Tender Is the Night - F. Scott Fitzgerald (1934).
-This book is on the never-ending TBR pile, so may as well see what it's all about.
+Tender Is the Night - F. Scott Fitzgerald (1934)

 3. A classic by a woman author.
-Death Comes for the Archbishop - Willa Cather (1927).
-I have liked the other Cather books I've read, and this one is conveniently on the TBR pile.
+Death Comes for the Archbishop - Willa Cather (1927)

 4. A classic in translation.
 Any book originally written published in a language other than your native language.
 Feel free to read the book in your language or the original language.
 (You can also read books in translation for any of the other categories).
 The Charterhouse of Parma - Stendahl (1839).
 I have been meaning to read Stendahl for ages, and this book is yet another TBR pile dust catcher, so it's time to check it out.
 It's translated from the original French.